-Oftentimes, ‘client’ and ‘customer’ are words that are used interchangeably.
-If you use these two words for the same thing, you are not alone.
-Most people and businesses do.
-In fact, the difference between client and customer has mystified many in the world of business and SaaS.
-However, there is a difference between client and customer, so we will go over the main difference of Client vs Customer and why it is an important.
+Often, ‘client’ and ‘customer’ are words that are used interchangeably.
+If you are guilty of using these two words identically, you are not alone.
+In fact, the difference between client and customer has mystified many in the business world, particularly in the SaaS industry.
+However, there are distinct differences between clients and customers.

 What is a Customer?

-First and foremost, you should understand that if you have a SaaS business, the people who buy a subscription to your product are customers.
-This goes for every tier you offer, even Enterprise.
+First and foremost, you should understand that if you have a SaaS business, anyone that buys a subscription to your product is customer.
+This goes for every tier you offer, up to and including Enterprise tiers.

-A customer will choose the kind of service they want to pay for it right away.
+A customer will choose the kind of service they want to pay for right away.
 They want an immediate exchange of value for their money.
 All SaaS clients are customers, but not all SaaS customers are clients.
-Here’s what we mean.

-Customers pay money for precisely the SaaS product they need, to immediately gain value from it.
-They may get what they were looking for and leave after a trial period or one billing cycle.
-Sometimes, a customers’ needs were short-lived and so they will no longer find any advantage to using your product.
+Customers pay money for precisely the SaaS product they need in order to immediately gain value from it.
+They may get what they were looking for and leave after a trial period or perhaps a billing cycle or two.
+Sometimes, customers’ needs were short-lived so they will no longer find using your product advantageous.

 What is a Client?